acne

 What is the outlook for someone with acne?

-Treatment for acne is often successful.Most people can expect their acne to clear up within six to eight weeks.
+Treatment for acne is often successful.
+Most people can expect their acne to clear up within six to eight weeks.
 However, flare-ups are common and may require additional or long-term treatment.
-Isotretinoin is the treatment that will produce the most permanent or long-lasting positive results.
-Acne scars can cause emotional stress and worsen mental health.
+Isotretinoin is the treatment that will provide the most permanent or long-lasting positive results.Acne scars can cause emotional stress and worsen mental health.
 But prompt treatment can help prevent scarring.
-Also, a dermatologist or medical specialist has treatment options designed to treat scars.
+A dermatologist or medical specialist also has treatment options designed to treat scars.

 How can acne be prevented?